Winold Reiss Mosaic Murals of The Concourse at Union Terminal

 Cincinnati has a strong sense of preservation.
 How the tile mosaics were saved is a story I would like to hear.
 I can tell where they went, and where they are now, but how they were really saved, how the clock was saved, I would love to learn.

 The tile mosaics were removed from The Concourse just before demolition.
-The walls they were built into were framed in steel and moved.
-They were first moved to the Cincinnati, Northern Kentucky Airport were they stayed on display until 2016.
-With the future of the airport changing as Delta reconfigured the local Cincinnati Government and others moved The Concourse Murals from the airport to the downtown Cincinnati convention Center on Central Parkway.
+The walls they were built into were framed in steel and lifted away.
+They were first moved to the Cincinnati, Northern Kentucky Airport, where they stayed on display until 2016.
+With the airport's future changing as Delta reconfigured operations, the local Cincinnati Government and others moved the Concourse murals from the airport to the downtown Cincinnati Convention Center on Central Parkway.

 This is where they are today

 The Union Terminal in Cincinnati, Ohio, was described as the Art Deco Temple of Transportation when it opened in 1933.
-Upon entering the traveler is greated by an awe inspring giant half dome covered in mosaic tile art by Winold Reiss.
+Upon entering, the traveler is greeted by an awe-inspiring giant half dome covered in mosaic tile art by Winold Reiss.

 The picture below is a real photo of The Concourse at Union Terminal, taken and hand-colored by Fortune Magazine in 1933, showing The Globe mosaic at the back of The Concourse.
 On the left of the image, you can see one of the giant mosaics shown below looming large on the wall.
 Winold Reiss' Mosaic Murals lined both sides of the vertical walls of The Concourse.